Vishwaroopam II: Plot

 The team discovers a book detailing tide schedules, uncovering a plot tied to the SS Richard Montgomery, a World War II shipwreck off the coast of Sheerness, UK, carrying 1500 tons of unexploded ordnance.
-The militants plan to detonate cesium-based weapons underwater during high tide, potentially triggering a massive explosion and a tsunami that could submerge London 10 to 16 meters underwater.
+The militants plan to detonate caesium-based weapons underwater during high tide, potentially triggering a massive explosion and a tsunami that could submerge London 10 to 16 meters underwater.
 Nirupama, a certified deep-sea diver, dives to inspect and disable the cesium devices.
 Meanwhile, Wisam’s ally, Jim, is killed by a militant attempting to remotely detonate the bombs.
 Wisam tracks and eliminates the militant, preventing the catastrophe.

 Returning to Delhi, Jagannathan is summoned for a debriefing by his superior, Seshadri, who questions Nirupama’s role in the mission and orders her removal.
 Jagannathan refuses, citing Wisam’s deep love for her.
 Overhearing this, Nirupama is touched and reconciles with Wisam, leading to an intimate moment.
 The couple visits Wisam’s mother, an Alzheimer’s patient in a care home, who fails to recognize him but clings to memories of his childhood through old photos, leaving Wisam emotional.

-The mission takes a dark turn when Salim, a militant, kidnaps Ashmita and Nirupama.
-Salim brutally kills Ashmita, sending her dismembered body to Wisam.
-Nirupama is held hostage by Omar, who blames Wisam for his family’s death during the NATO strike.
+The mission takes a dark turn when Ashmita and Nirupama are kidnapped by Salim.
+Salim brutally kills Ashmita, sending her dismembered body parts to Wisam.
+Wisam is captured and held hostage by Omar, who blames Wisam for his family’s death during the NATO strike.
 Wisam reveals that Omar’s wife, son, and nephew are alive and safe, handed over to NATO for protection.
-Omar, unmoved, attaches a bomb to Wisam’s neck with a 40-second timer and holds Nirupama and Wisam’s mother hostage in Daryaganj.
+Omar attaches a bomb to Wisam’s neck with a 40-second timer and holds Nirupama and Wisam’s mother hostage in Salim's warehouse at Daryaganj.
 Salim reveals a plan to detonate 64 bombs across India to mark 64 years of Indian Independence.
 Wisam escapes the bomb, neutralizes it in a water tank, and kills Salim.
-In a final confrontation, Omar attacks Wisam but dies after falling into a burning stove.
+In a final confrontation, Omar attacks Wisam but dies after falling into a oil-burning stove.
 Wisam’s team prevents the mass bombings.

 At the hospital, Wisam shows Omar’s sons, Jalal and Nasser, to the dying Omar.
 Jalal is pursuing an MTech in London, and Nasser is in medical school.
 Realizing his errors, Omar passes away.
 Wisam and Nirupama leave the hospital together, their bond strengthened by the ordeal.